skimkoh/bigdata-goodreads/README.md

 * Add a new book
   * You can add a new book by going to the pathname `/search`, which can be directed from the home page via the left-hand side menu bar under 'Search'. __Note that while adding a book, all fields have to be filled (including a book thumbnail) or the book would not be added.__ This will redirect you back to the homepage after a successful addition, where you can find the new book under 'Recently Added Book' or you can search the book under `/search`.
 * Add a new review
   * You can add a new review of a book at the pathname `/info` by clicking on a book.
-The review section is located after the book details section, where you can click on the right-hand side 'Add a New Review' button to add. __Note that all fields have to be filled.__
+The review section is located after the book details section, where you can click on the right-hand side 'Add a New Review' button to add.

 #### Additional features:
 * Home Page